sonictimur/wstars_voiceAI/README.md

-# Проект для Хакатона Voice AI Challenge 2021.
+# A Project Developed for the Voice AI Challenge 2021, Tashkent, Uzbekistan.
+IT Park.